 Take our Survey

-The following is required for submission of a complete Permit Application Packet:
+The following is required for submission of a complete Permit Application:

-2. Submit (2) sets of plans at the Permit Counter to obtain a processing number.
-Plans submitted must be considered 100% complete to qualify for plans review.
+2. Submit three (3) sets of plans for Drop-Offs, (2) sets of plans for Walk-Thru at the Permit Counter to obtain a processing number.
+Plans submitted must be considered 100% complete to qualify for plan review.